renskiy/fabricio/examples/apps/django/README.md

-# Fabricio: Building Docker images
+# Fabricio: Django

-This example shows how to deploy configuration consisting of a single container based on custom image which automatically built from provided [Dockerfile](Dockerfile).
+This example shows how to deploy [Django](https://www.djangoproject.com) configuration consisting of a single container based on custom image which automatically built from provided [Dockerfile](Dockerfile).

 ## Requirements

-* Fabricio 0.3.17 or greater
+* Fabricio 0.4.1 or greater
 * [Vagrant](https://www.vagrantup.com)
 * One from the [list of Vagrant supported providers](https://www.vagrantup.com/docs/providers/) (this example was tested with [VirtualBox](https://www.virtualbox.org/))
 * [Docker](https://www.docker.com/products/overview) for Linux/Mac/Windows
 * Docker registry which runs locally on 5000 port, this can be reached out by executing following docker command: `docker run --name registry --publish 5000:5000 --detach registry:2`

 ## Files

+* __project/__, folder with Django application
 * __Dockerfile__, used for building image
 * __fabfile.py__, Fabricio configuration
 * __README.md__, this file